hl7dk/kl-ffb-reporting/input/pagecontent/example.md

 |  | Færdes med transportmidler | 3 - Svært nedsat funktionsevne | 28/5-2021 | - |

 #### Reporting
-A delivery report is generated containing the citizen and the conditions.
+A delivery report is generated containing:

+- Citizen (unchanged)
+- Information gathering (updated)
+    - Reference to service request (unchanged)
+    - Reference to conditions (new)
+- Service request (unchanged)
+- Conditions (new)

 The report for this is found here: [DeliveryReport-2nd-Encounter](Bundle-498644ca-b26c-4ba7-a1ef-69d691297ba3.html)